sagemath/trac_to_gh/Issue 8427.md

 # Issue 8427: notebook fortran mode does not work with blank first line (or subroutine starting on first line)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8427

 Original creator: jason